Emilius Bayley: Early life

 Bayley was born at Bloomsbury in London in May 1823, the son of lawyer Sir John Bayley, 2nd Baronet and his first wife Charlotte.
 He is thought to have been given the name Emilius, by which he was generally known, after the name of one of his father's horses which won The Derby in 1823.
 His grandfather, Sir John Bayley, 1st Baronet, had the Bayley Baronetcy of Bedford Square created for him in 1834.
 This became known as the Laurie baronetcy after 1887.

 Bayley was educated at Eton college where he was in the cricket team for four years and captain in 1840 and 1841.
 He set a record for the highest score in the Eton v Harrow match, scoring 152 at Lord's in 1841, a record which stood until 1904.
 He went up to Trinity College, Cambridge, matriculating in 1846 although he did not actually attend Trinity until 1861 and became a ten-year man and was awarded his Bachelor of Divinity in 1862.

 Cricketing career

-Bayley played for MCC against Cambridge University in 1842; his father was President of the club in 1844.
+Bayley played for Marylebone Cricket Club (MCC) against Cambridge University in 1842; his father was President of the club in 1844.
 He appeared nine times for Kent County Cricket Club between 1842 and 1844, first playing for the team before its foundation at the 1842 Canterbury Cricket Week.
 In total Bayley played in 29 first-class cricket matches, appearing 12 times for MCC and six for the Gentlemen of Kent as well as once for an England team.
 He was considered a "hard-hitting batsman", particularly on the leg-side, but his career as a churchman cut short his serious cricket career.

 Bayley's younger brother, Lyttleton Bayley, also captained Eton at cricket and played for Kent.